Policies and Procedures

 - White socks or hose

-UNC Radiologic Science patches are required on lab coats 2 inches below the left shoulder seam.
-Identification patches, name tags, radiation monitors, and lead markers are provided once by the Division.
+ID badges, radiation dosimeters, and lead markers are provided once by the Division.
 Replacement of these items is at the expense of the student.
-Proper identification is required at all times while in the clinical setting.
+Proper identification and dosimeters are required at all times while in the clinical setting.

 For the safety of the students and patients, jewelry should be kept to a minimum.
 A wristwatch with second hand is recommended.
 Piercings and tattoos are discouraged as they are often prohibited by clinical sites.
 The Program will adhere to the guidelines posted by the clinical site.
-A student will be notified if he/she must remove visible piercings or cover a tattoo.
+A student will be notified if removal of visible piercings or covering a tattoo is required.
 Acrylic nails are not permitted in the clinical site.
 The clinical sites have determined they are not safe for the patient or the individual because of the opportunity for infection and for patient skin damage.
+Hair must be neatly pulled back and away from the face and away from the patient.

-Students have the responsibility to exchange radiation monitors on a quarterly basis.
-Students have three days after notification to change monitors in the Division office.
-Failure to properly exchange monitors will result in suspension of the student from clinical activities until he or she is in compliance.
+Students have the responsibility to exchange radiation dosimeters on a quarterly basis.
+Students have three days after notification to change dosimeters in the Division office.
+Failure to properly exchange dosimeters will result in suspension of the student from clinical activities until compliance is met.

 If an incident involves injury directly to the student, the student must report to UNC Campus Health or the local medical facility for medical treatment and formal release by medical personnel.
 A copy of the release must be placed in the student’s file in the Division office.
 All accidents or injuries involving a student in a clinical setting must be reported as soon as possible to the Clinical Coordinator.
 The supervising clinical staff in the clinical area should complete an incident report and state that the student was sent to UNC Campus Health for evaluation.

-If the incident involves the student and a patient, a formal incident report from the clinical site must be completed by the supervising clinical staff and a copy must be submitted to the Division Director.
+If the incident involves the student and a patient, a formal incident report from the clinical site must be completed by the supervising clinical staff and notify the Division Director.

-Any student employed while he or she is still enrolled in this program may not receive payment for his clinical time.
+Any student employed while enrolled in this program may not receive payment for clinical time.
 Paid time can NOT count as clinical time.
 Any procedures completed when being paid may NOT count toward the student’s clinical requirements.
 The student liability insurance is NOT valid when working as an employee, so students who choose to work are advised to carry independent professional liability insurance.